Cosmic-ray Acceleration in Core-Collapse Supernova Remnants with the Wind Termination Shock: Introduction

-In the DSA, particles perform the back-and-forth motion across the shock front many times and gain energy by the shock compression accompanying every shock crossing \citep{cr}.
+In the DSA, particles perform the back-and-forth motion across the shock front many times.
+These diffusive particles gain energy by the relative motion between the upstream and downstream regions \citep{cr}.
 The acceleration time of the DSA depends on the angle between the magnetic field and the shock normal direction \citep{drury83}.
 In parallel shocks where the magnetic field is parallel to the shock normal direction, the magnetic field in the shock upstream region has to be amplified to 100 times the typical interstellar magnetic field strength to accelerate particles to the PeV scale \citep{cesarsky81}.
 It is still unclear which magnetic field amplification mechanism works in SNRs although some magnetic field amplification mechanisms are proposed \citep{crsi}.
 Contrary to parallel shocks, in perpendicular shocks where the magnetic field is perpendicular to the shock normal direction, it is proposed that particles can be accelerated up to the PeV scale without the magnetic field amplification in the shock upstream region \citep{jokipii87}.
 This is originated from the rapid acceleration induced by the gyration \citep{takamoto15,kamijima20}.
-This rapid acceleration in perpendicular shocks is shown to work in practice by the numerical simulations \citep{rapidperp,kamijima20}.
+This rapid acceleration induced by the gyration is shown by numerical simulations \citep{rapidperp,kamijima20}.
+The shock geometry plays an important role for acceleration \citep{bell08} although the above work considered the plane shock.

 It is shown that not only acceleration but also escape from systems determines the maximum attainable energy of particles and the energy spectrum of observed CRs \citep{ptuskin03, ohira10}.
 To investigate the perpendicular shock acceleration and escape process from perpendicular shocks, we have to treat the global particle motion in the whole system while solving the gyration.
 In our recent work, we considered the spherical SNR shock in the interstellar medium (ISM) and circumstellar medium (CSM) magnetic fields and performed global test particle simulations that solve the gyration in the ISM and CSM magnetic fields to reveal the escape process from perpendicular shocks \citep{kamijima21,kamijima22}.
 For the case of type Ia SNRs in the uniform ISM magnetic field, we showed that the maximum attainable energy, which is about $10~{\rm TeV}$ for CR protons, is limited by escape from the perpendicular shock region \citep{kamijima21}.
 As for core-collapse SNRs, we took into account the Parker-spiral magnetic field and the current sheet created by the stellar wind of massive stars (progenitors).
 For the case of core-collapse SNRs without upstream magnetic field amplifications, we showed that the maximum attainable energy is limited by escape from the polar or equatorial regions of core-collapse SNRs and the typical escape-limited maximum energy is about $10~{\rm TeV}$ for CR protons \citep{kamijima22}.